Formal $P$-Gevrey series solutions of first order holomorphic PDEs: Introduction

-More specifically, if $\xx=(x_1,\dots,x_d)\in(\C^d,\00)$ and $\yy=(y_1,\dots,y_N)\in\C^N$, we consider a germ $P$ of a non-zero holomorphic function on $(\C^d,\00)$ such that $P(\00)=0$, and the system of partial differential equations is a first order differential operator with holomorphic coefficients $a_j$ near the origin -not all identically zero-, and $F$ is a $\C^N$-valued holomorphic map defined in some neighborhood of $(\00,\00)\in\C^d\times\C^N$.
+The goal of this paper is to provide a self-contained proof on the Gevrey type of formal power series solutions $\widehat{\yy}$ of holomorphic partial differential equations of first order at a singular locus $S$.
+We will show that under a suitable geometric condition, the germ of analytic function $P$ that generates $S$ is the generic source of divergence: $\widehat{\yy}$ is a $P$-$1$--Gevrey series.
+Roughly speaking, this means that we can write $\widehat{\yy}=\sum_{n=0}^\infty y_n P^n$ as a power series in $P$, where the coefficients $y_n$ are holomorphic in a common polydisc $D$ at the origin and $\sup_{\xx\in D}|y_n(\xx)|\leq CA^n n!$, for some constants $C,A>0$.
+More specifically, if $\xx=(x_1,\dots,x_d)\in(\C^d,\00)$ and $\yy=(y_1,\dots,y_N)\in\C^N$, we consider a germ $P$ of a non-zero holomorphic function on $(\C^d,\00)$ such that $P(\00)=0$, and the system of partial differential equations is a first order differential operator with holomorphic coefficients $a_j$ near the origin -not all identically zero-, and $F$ is a $\C^N$-valued holomorphic map defined near $(\00,\00)\in\C^d\times\C^N$.
 The \textit{singular locus} of (\ref{Eq.
 Main Eq}) is the germ at the origin of the analytic set where the nature of equation (\ref{Eq.
 Main Eq}) changes from differential to implicit one.
-Note that $S$ contains the zero set of $P$, and they coincide if $a_j(\00)\neq 0$, for at least some index $j$.
+Note that $S$ contains the zero set of $P$, and both coincide if $a_j(\00)\neq 0$, for at least some index $j$.
 Furthermore, if $\frac{\partial F}{\partial \yy}(\00,\00)$ is an invertible matrix, $P$ cannot be canceled from (\ref{Eq.
-Main Eq}), so its zero set is a non-removable singular part of the equation.
+Main Eq}), so its zero set is a non-removable singular part of (\ref{Eq.
+Main Eq}).
 Under these conditions our main result can be stated as follows.

 \begin{teor} Consider the partial differential equation (\ref{Eq.
 Main Eq}) where $F(\00,\00)=\00$, and $\mu:=\frac{\partial F}{\partial \yy}(\00,\00)$ is an invertible matrix.
 If $P$ divides $L(P)$, equation (\ref{Eq.
 Main Eq}) has a unique formal power series solution $\widehat{\yy}\in \C[[\xx]]^N$.
 Moreover, $\widehat{\yy}$ is a $P$-$1$--Gevrey series. \end{teor}